erudit/erudit-ps-documentation/docs/source/glossary.rst

    NISO JATS table model
       Tabulated data encoding model, based on and designed to be easily converted to the *XHTML 1.1* table model.
-For more information, see `Element Table (NISO JATS table model) <https://jats.nlm.nih.gov/archiving/tag-library/1.2/n-by90.html>`_.
+For more information, see Element Table (NISO JATS table model) of the :term:`NISO JATS Journal Archiving DTD`.

    Open Source